About the RAP program

 No. We encourage eligible families who have registered with The Housing Registry to apply to the Rental Assistance Program, as the Rental Assistance Program can provide some financial assistance while they are looking for more alternate housing.

 If eligible for the program your application with The Housing Registry will remain active and will continue to be considered for units as they become available in the developments or areas selected.
-Once you receive a unit through The Housing Registry your rental assistance payments will stop.
+Once you receive a unit through The Housing Registry your Rental Assistance payments will stop.

-Why am I not eligible for rent assistance if I am on Income Assistance?
+Why am I not eligible for the Rental Assistance Program if I am receiving Income Assistance or Disability Assistance?

 Do you have a question?
 Talk to someone at Rental Assistance Program.
 Call 604-433-2218 or 1-800-257-7756.